 His screams filled the room once more.

 "Why did you... drag me here just to kill me," Harry said through gritted teeth, after the spell was finally released.
 His body twitched from the aftershocks.
-"Why were you even there?"

 "I do," Malfoy confirmed, knowing precisely what Harry was talking about.
 "Want to see?"